cta-observatory/protozfitsreader/README.md

 })
 ```

-From this we learn, the `file` contains a single `Table` named `Events` which
+From this we learn, the `file` contains two `Table` named `RunHeader` and `Events` which
-contains 100 rows of type `CameraEvent`.
+contains 9 rows of type `CameraEvent`.
 There might be more tables with
 other types of rows in other files.
+For instance LST has its `RunHeader` called `CameraConfig`.

 ### RunHeader